mfrasca/ecto/guides/howtos/Navigating Relations.md

   end
 ```

 The "do something" part, we could split in two, for this particular case at least.
-We have
+Some of our
-some `species` ending with `sp.`, and these are relative to accessions identified at rank
+`species` values end with a `sp.` substring.
+These are relative to accessions identified at
+rank genus.
+The others `species` values hold proper binomial names, identifying a species,
+that is a taxon at rank species.

-genus.
-Then we have the others.
-The ones to be matched to taxon at rank genus, would go
-through the query:
+The ones to be matched to taxon at rank genus, would go through the query:

 ```
 from(t in "accession",